 For CSO applicants

 In order to be declared eligible to receive PBF funds under GYPI 2019, CSOs must be assessed as technically, financially and legally sound by the PBF and its Agent and meet the following conditions (proof will be required at application stage 1):

 - Have previously received funding from the PBF, UN, or any of the contributors to the PBF in the country of project implementation.

 - For the previous two calendar years, demonstrate an annual CSO budget in the country of proposed project implementation in the last two years that is at least twice the annualized budget sought from PBF.
 (NOTE: Annualized PBF project budget is obtained by dividing the PBF project budget by the number of project duration months and multiplying by 12).

 - Demonstrate at least 3 years of experience in the country where grant is sought.

-- Provide an explanation of the CSO’s legal structure, including the specific entity which will enter into the legal agreement with the MPTFO for the PBF grant.
+- Provide an explanation of the CSO’s legal structure, including the specific legal entity which will enter into the legal agreement with the MPTFO for the PBF grant.